How to Get Upvotes on Reddit: 12 Proven Strategies

 Table of Contents▼

-- 7. Build Karma Before Promoting
+- 7. How Much Karma Do You Need Before Promoting?

 Getting upvotes on Reddit is not about tricks.
 It is about understanding what Reddit communities actually value and consistently delivering it.